martezr/packer-plugin-hpe-vm-essentials/README.md

-# Packer Plugin Morpheus MVM
+# Packer Plugin HPE VM Essentials

-The `mvm` multi-component plugin can be used with HashiCorp [Packer](https://www.packer.io) to create custom images for the [MVM virtualization solution](https://docs.morpheusdata.com/en/latest/infrastructure/clusters/mvm.html) integrated with the Morpheus Platform.
+The `hpe-vme` multi-component plugin can be used with HashiCorp [Packer](https://www.packer.io) to create custom images for the [HPE VM Essentials KVM hypervisor](https://www.hpe.com/us/en/hpe-vm-essentials.html).
 For the full list of available features for this plugin see [docs](docs).

 ## Installation